MarcialRosales/rabbitmq-auditor/README.md

   max-queue-length-bytes: 7000  # all queues' max length in bytes
 ```

-3. If we deploy this tool on PCF, check out the manifest.yml and see how you can override the plan's settings and/or rabbitmq's configuration.
+c.
+If we deploy this tool on PCF, check out the manifest.yml and see how you can override the plan's settings and/or rabbitmq's configuration.

 ```
  ....